Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: Conclusion and Some Further Technical Remarks

 Banach, who can be seen as one of the founding fathers of the field of cake-cutting,\footnote{Indeed, \citeA{ste:j:fair-division} presents the so-called last-diminisher procedure that is due to his students Banach and Knaster and guarantees a proportional division of the cake among any number of players.} might perhaps have appreciated the close connection between his work in measure theory and in cake-cutting.
 For future work, we suggest to study which implications our findings may have on existing or on yet-to-be-designed cake-cutting algorithms.

 To conclude, we have surveyed the existing rich literature on cake-cutting algorithms and have identified the most commonly used choices of sets consisting of what is allowed as pieces of cake.
 After showing that these five most commonly used sets are distinct from each other, we have discussed them in comparison.
-In particular, we have argued that $\mathfrak{P}(\cake)$ is too general to define a (practically or theoretically) useful valuation function on it.
-And finally, we have reasoned why we recommend the Borel $\sigma$-algebra $\calB(\cake)$ as a very good choice and how to construct, using Carath\'eodory's extension theorem, a measure on $\calB(\cake)$ that cake-cutters can use to handle their box-based and even more general valuation functions.
+In particular, we have argued that $\mathfrak{P}(\abscake)$ is too general to define a (practically or theoretically) useful valuation function on it.
+And finally, we have reasoned why we recommend the Borel $\sigma$-algebra $\calB(\abscake)$ as a very good choice and how to construct, using Carath\'eodory's extension theorem, a measure on $\calB(\abscake)$ that cake-cutters can use to handle their box-based and even more general valuation functions.

-For a pragmatic approach to cake-cutting on the standard cake $\cake = [0,1]$, the following five points are important: \begin{enumerate} \item[1.]
-If one is interested in a fixed number of players and a fixed number of cuts, any additive valuation $v$ defined on the algebra of intervals $\calI(\cake)$ will do.
+For a pragmatic approach to cake-cutting on the standard cake $\concake$, the following five points are important: \begin{enumerate} \item[1.]
+If one is interested in a fixed number of players and a fixed number of cuts, any additive valuation $v$ defined on the algebra of intervals $\calI(\concake)$ will do. \item[2.]
+If the players take rounds and if the protocol is open-ended (i.e., finite unbounded) or even infinite (recall the examples mentioned in Section~\ref{chap:introduction} and in Footnote~\ref{foo:infinite-protocols} of Section~\ref{chap:preliminaries:sigma}),

-\item[2.]
-If the players take rounds and if the protocol is open-ended or infinite,\footnote{For example, prior to the celebrated finite bounded envy-free cake-cutting protocol due to \citeA{azi-mac:c:discrete-bounded-envy-free-cake-cutting-protocol,azi-mac:j:bounded-envy-free-cake-cutting-algorithm}, the cake-cutting protocol of \citeA{bra-tay:j:protocol} was the best protocol known to guarantee envy-freeness for any number of players.
-They argue that the allocation must become envy-free at some (unknown) finite stage, which is why their protocol is considered to be a \emph{finite unbounded} envy-free procedure only.
-And yet, being open-ended, it is in some sense even an \emph{infinite} procedure that describes an infinite process.
-Similarly, it is reasonable to conjecture that some moving-knife procedures can be converted to discrete procedures that require infinitely many cuts.} the finite additivity of the valuation $v$ needs to be strengthened to $\sigma$-additivity, and the domain of the valuation should contain the Borel $\sigma$-algebra~$\calB(\cake)$~-- this is the smallest~$\sigma$-algebra containing $\calI(\cake)$.

-\item[3.]
-If the valuation $v$ on $\calI(\cake)$ is divisible, measure theory guarantees that one is automatically in the situation described in item~2, i.e., the proper domain of (the extension of) $v$ is the Borel $\sigma$-algebra $\calB(X)$.